Well, I Did It Again! I Traded for Another Used Rv, a Motorhome.

 Starting back with our Retro-Winnie

-As we got better, we started to mention those great times we had on the road and eventually, nostalgia took over.
+As our health improved, we started to talk more about those great times we had on the road and eventually, nostalgia took over our remaining sanity.

-We would only travel a few hundred miles a day.
 We would stay at nice campgrounds, loaded with amenities.
-We would only travel in good weather, and we would continue to manage our health closely.
+We would only travel in good weather, and we would continue to manage our health closely as we traveled.

 And, boy did we miss it.